tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 ![](/assets/carp_fishing_en1/iceberg.jpg)

+<cite>According to Freud (1915), the unconscious mind is the primary source of human behavior.
+Like an iceberg, the most important part of the mind is the part you cannot see - [Freud and the Unconscious Mind](https://www.simplypsychology.org/unconscious-mind.html)</cite>

+Now think about the catch rate and its factors:

 	Catch Rate = water temperature + barometric pressure +sunny/cloudy + wind(Windward/leeward) + season/timing + water bodies(pond/rivers/lakes vs still/flowing/creek/current) + waterbed(gravel/weedy) + terrain(depth/basin/drop off) + food source + bait flavors/scents + speice of fish + ...

-There is just a idffernet level of randomness.
+There is just a whole lots of levels of randomness inside it.

-Factors above the iceber are the ones we could observe from our expericences.
+Factors like iceberg above the water are the ones we could observe from our expericences.
 Some factors are more general and universal, some are quite idfferent to differente speices of fish.
 Those are the ones at least we could study and learn to figure something plausible out like patterns to improve our chances.
 To some extent, fishing is a bit rocket science and you can do your homework with reasoning.
 You can get wisdom and theories from reading books、watching videos、taking with expirenced anglers - very effective way to build up your understanding about the fishing.
 A good example would be fish anatomy and behaviors patterns - know the fish you're angling at - is it bottom fishing or surface fishing? what water column it prefers? how it feeds? how it find foods? what temperature it likes? etc. Even for carp, there are so many different kinds of carp and its behavior might vary a lot, e.g, it would be extremely low chance to use corn what grass carp likes a lot to get any bighead carp a bite.
-There are some nice carp underwater fishing compilations on Youtube like [Underfishing
-- Best carp underwater fishing compilation 2020 (High quality)](https://www.youtube.com/watch?v=GGKLmPr6kSg&ab_channel=Underfishing) showing how carp got caught in front of camera.
+There are some nice carp underwater fishing compilations on Youtube like [<Underfishing Best carp underwater fishing compilation 2020 (High quality)>](https://www.youtube.com/watch?v=GGKLmPr6kSg&ab_channel=Underfishing) showing how carp got caught in front of camera.

 The iceber under the water is a big X - sometimes we called it "luck" - it shows the limits of our knowledge.Its randomness is beyond our undstanding.
 It reminds us the our logic/reasoning that built on top of it is inherently not that stable as we might think and open to changes from undernethat it.
 Hence we could answer some question like "what one single factor could stand out significatnlty over thoses in this equation?"
 The answer is no.  Unless you fish in a controlled fine-tunned condition like a vaccum pond, you might have one factor over others.
 But that justa pplied to taht specific case,and it would be practically impossible to actually determine with wild fishing.